StarsiegePlayers/archive-ss-release/readme.txt

 drivers, double-click on the "tnt_detonator.exe" application (in the aforementioned folder), and follow the on-screen instructions very carefully.

+To use OpenGL on any other card, be absolutely sure you have the latest drivers from the manufacturer.

 To run Starsiege in OpenGL mode, go to the Options screen from the Main Menu.
 In the "Full Screen Mode" drop-down box, select "OpenGL".
 From the "3D Hardware Type" drop-down box, select the chipset used on your video card.

+If you are experiencing low frame rates or "jerkyness" in Starsiege, try reducing some of the graphics detail levels (available from the "Graphics" tab in the Options menu, or from by pressing F11 during actual game play).
+Minor adjustments in detail levels, especially the "Scenery Detail" can significantly impact game performance.

 If you experience problems running Starsiege in OpenGL, try reducing the color depth of your desktop from 32 bit (True Color) to 16 bit (65536